aerogear/frontpage-ios-app/README.md

 ##### Working with the mobile-services file.

-To read in the mobile-services.json file, an instance of the `Config` class.
+To read the mobile-services.json file, an instance of the `Config` class is used.

 ```swift
 let config = Config.shareInstance
 ```

-This creates an object of the mobile-services.json file that now can be access with the following methods.
+This creates an object of the mobile-services.json file that can now be access with the following methods.

 - `getKIssuer()` -> returns the realms connection URL as a string.
 - `getKClientId()` -> returns the client Id as a String.